Maxime Weygand: Vichy regime

 The Vichy regime was set up in July 1940.
 Weygand continued to serve in Pétain's cabinet as Minister for National Defence until September 1940.
 He was then appointed Delegate-General in French North Africa.

 In North Africa, he persuaded young officers, tempted to join the French Resistance against the German occupation, to go along with the armistice for the present, by letting them hope for a later resumption of combat.
 With the complicity of Admiral Jean-Marie Charles Abrial, he deported opponents of Vichy to concentration camps in Southern Algeria and Morocco.
 Those imprisoned included Gaullists, Freemasons, and Jews, and also communists, despite their obedience at the time to the Soviet Union's orders not to support the resistance.
 He also arrested the foreign volunteers of the Légion Etrangère, foreign refugees who were in France legally but were without employment, and others.
 He applied Vichy anti-Jewish legislation very harshly.
 With the complicity of the Recteur (University chancellor) Georges Hardy, Weygand instituted, on his own authority, by a mere "note de service" (n°343QJ of 30 September 1941), a school numerus clausus (quota).
 This drove out most Jewish students from the colleges and the primary schools, including children aged 5 to 11.
 Weygand did this without any order from Pétain, "by analogy", he said, "to the law about Higher Education".

 Weygand acquired a reputation as an opponent of collaboration when he protested in Vichy against the Paris Protocols of 28 May 1941, signed by Admiral François Darlan.
 These agreements authorized the Axis powers to establish bases in French colonies: at Aleppo, Syria; Bizerte, Tunisia; and Dakar, Senegal.
 The Protocols also envisaged extensive French military collaboration with Axis forces in the event of Allied attacks against such bases.
 Weygand remained outspoken in his criticism of Germany.

 Weygand opposed Wehrmacht bases in French territory not to help the Allies or even to keep France neutral, but rather to preserve the integrity of the French Empire and maintain prestige in the eyes of the natives.
 Weygand apparently favoured limited collaboration with Germany.
 The Weygand General Delegation (4th Office) delivered military equipment to the Panzer Armee Afrika: 1,200 French trucks and other Armistice Army vehicles (Dankworth contract of 1941), and also heavy artillery with 1,000 shells per gun.
 However, Adolf Hitler demanded full unconditional collaboration and pressured the Vichy government to dismiss Weygand in November 1941 and recall him from North Africa.
 A year later, in November 1942, following the Allied invasion of North Africa, the Germans arrested Weygand.
 He remained in custody in Germany and then in the Itter Castle in North Tyrol with General Gamelin and a few other French Third Republic personalities until May 1945.
-He was liberated by United States Army troops after the Battle of Castle Itter.
+He was freed by United States Army troops after the Battle of Castle Itter.